moongoal/libccl/README.md

 |CCL_ALLOCATOR_DEFAULT_FLAGS|Set default allocation flags
 |CCL_CHAR_TRAITS_DEFAULT_POS_TYPE|The default position type for `char_traits<char>`

-Default values are availble in [definitions.hpp](include/ccl/definitions.hpp).
+Default values are available in [definitions.hpp](include/ccl/definitions.hpp).

 Define any of these before including any CCL headers to override the default behaviour.
 The best way to override these is by leveraging your compiler flags (i.e. `g++ -DCCL_HANDLE_VALUE_WIDTH=16 ...`).
 Default values are meant to be reasonable for most situations.
 Some values or combinations